slab/quill/docs/editor/formats.md

 Quill currently supports a number of formats.
 Enabling a format:

 - \- Allows the Quill Editor to recognize the format
-- \- Quill API calls using the format
+- \- Allows API calls using the format
 - \- Registers associated hotkeys

 Note that enabling a format is distinct from adding a control in the [toolbar](/docs/modules/toolbar/).
 By default all supported formats are enabled.